kimjeonghyon/High-Performance-Algorithmic-Trading-Using-AI/README.md

 # High-Performance Algorithmic Trading Using AI

-Strategies and insights for developing cutting-edge trading algorithms
+Strategies and insights for developing cutting-edge trading algorithms.

 This is the repository for [High-Performance Algorithmic Trading Using AI ](https://bpbonline.com/products/high-performance-algorithmic-trading-using-ai?variant=44014301085896),published by BPB Publications.